Qula

-Qula (قولة) was a Palestinian village in the Ramle Subdistrict of Mandatory Palestine.
-It was located 15 km northeast of Ramla and was depopulated during the 1948 Arab-Israeli War.
+Qula (قولة) was a Palestinian village in the Ramle Subdistrict of Mandatory Palestine, located 15 km northeast of Ramla.
+Its residents had their origins in Jimzu, Ammuriya and other places.

-Hasan Salama and his son Ali Hassan Salameh (1940-1979) were from Qula.
+Palestinian commander Hasan Salama, and his son Ali Hassan Salameh (1940-1979) were from Qula.
+The village was depopulated during the 1948 Arab-Israeli War.

+Etymology

+The name Qula is of Aramaic origins. it is first documented in Crusader form as: Chola or Cola.

 History

 Crusader period

 During the twelfth century the Hospitallers established an administrative and collection centre in the village, comprising a tower and a vaulted structure.

 Ottoman period

 In 1596, Qula was part of the Ottoman Empire, nahiya (subdistrict) of al-Ramla under the Liwa of Gaza, with a population 69 Muslim households; an estimated population of 380.
 The villagers paid taxes on goats and beehives, and a press that was used for processing either olives or grapes, in addition of a fixed sum: a total of 6,650 akçe.